This iced pumpkin spice latte recipe is easy to make and way better for you than store-bought. Plus, it's only 5 ingredients!

 Expert Tips

-Sugar-free - Maple syrup or sugar really adda cosy fall flavour to this latte and in my opinion are fairly essential!
-That said, if you want to make a sugar-free version you could try using stevia drops or xylitol.
+Sugar-free - Pure maple syrup or sugar really add a cosy fall flavour to this latte and in my opinion are fairly essential!

 FAQS